Experimental psychology: Operational definition

 Some well-known behaviorists such as Edward C. Tolman and Clark Hull popularized the idea of operationism, or operational definition.
 Operational definition implies that a concept be defined in terms of concrete, observable procedures.
 Experimental psychologists attempt to define currently unobservable phenomena, such as mental events, by connecting them to observations by chains of reasoning.

 Reliability and Validity

 Reliability

 Reliability measures the consistency or repeatability of an observation.
 For example, one way to assess reliability is the "test-retest" method, done by measuring a group of participants at one time and then testing them a second time to see if the results are consistent.
 Because the first test itself may alter the results of a second test, other methods are often used.
-For example, in the "split-half" measure, a group of participants is divided at random into two comparable sub-groups, and reliability is measured by comparing the test results from these groups, It is important to note that a reliable measure need not yield a valid conclusion.
+For example, in the "split-half" measure, a group of participants is divided at random into two comparable sub-groups, and reliability is measured by comparing the test results from these groups.
+A reliable measure need not yield a valid conclusion.